brycewray/eleventy_solo/src/posts/2020/06/fathom-analytics-count-on-it.md

 **Affiliation disclaimer**: What follows is my *honest opinion* of something I'm now using on this site and paying for with my own money.
 But I want to advise you up-front that, if you [use this affiliate link (or others like it herein) to **sign up with Fathom Analytics**](https://usefathom.com/ref/ZKHYWX), I'll get a commission---***and*** **you** will get a **$10 credit** on your first invoice.
 So, if you like what I'm telling you here and want to [give this product a try](https://usefathom.com/ref/ZKHYWX), help out an old nerd **and** yourself and your visitors, okay?
 Thanks!{.yellowBox}

-Got your own Web site?
+Got your own website?
 Wonder how it's doing out there?

 Or, if you think you *know* how it's doing, how much can you trust the numbers you're viewing?
 Does the way you get those numbers put you at odds with the growing number of laws targeting Internet privacy violations?